Michaela Tabb

-Michaela Tabb (born 11 December 1967, in Bath, Somerset, England) is a Scottish snooker and pool referee.
+Michaela Tabb (born 11 December 1967) is a Scottish snooker and pool referee.
 She established significant milestones for female officials in professional cue sports, beginning in pool, where she officiated at top tournaments such as the WPA World Nine-ball Championship and the Mosconi Cup.
-She qualified in 2001 to referee on the World Snooker Tour and went on to become the sport's highest profile female referee, officiating on tour for 14 years.
+She qualified in 2001 to referee on the World Snooker Tour and was the sport's highest profile female referee for the next 14 years.
 She became the first woman to officiate at a professional ranking snooker tournament at the 2002 Welsh Open, and the first woman to referee a ranking tournament final at the 2007 Welsh Open.
-As of 2022, she is the only woman to have refereed the World Snooker Championship final, which she did in 2009 and 2012.
+She was the first woman to referee the World Snooker Championship final, which she did twice, in 2009 and 2012.
+She remained the only woman to referee the World final until Desislava Bozhilova did so in the 2025 event.

-Her professional snooker refereeing career came to an end when she left the tour in March 2015.
-She subsequently brought a court case against World Snooker Ltd, alleging sex discrimination, unfair dismissal, and breach of contract.
-An out-of-court settlement was reached in September 2015, under which World Snooker Ltd paid her an undisclosed sum.
-In addition to her refereeing career, Tabb is also a former player on the women's eight-ball pool circuit, where she won a number of titles as a solo competitor and as a member, and later captain, of the Scottish Ladies' Pool Team.
+Tabb left the professional snooker tour in March 2015 following a dispute with the sport's commercial arm, World Snooker Ltd, against which she brought a case alleging sex discrimination, unfair dismissal, and breach of contract.
+The parties reached an out-of-court settlement in September 2015, under which World Snooker Ltd paid Tabb an undisclosed financial sum.
+She continued to referee at pool events and on the World Seniors Tour.
+In May 2025, following the 2025 World Seniors Championship, she retired from refereeing standard snooker events.

+Tabb is also a former pool player.
+In the 1990s and early 2000s, she competed on the women's eight-ball pool circuit, where she won a number of titles as a solo competitor and as a member, and later captain, of the Scottish Ladies' Pool Team.

 Personal life

 Born on 11 December 1967, in Bath, England, Tabb moved to Scotland with her family when she was three years old.
-She studied chemistry, biology, and psychology at the University of Glasgow, although she dropped out before receiving her degree.
+She studied chemistry, biology, and psychology at the University of Glasgow, dropping out before receiving a degree.
 Before becoming a full-time professional referee, she worked as a sales representative for a number of blue-chip companies.
 She was also a sales representative for the Ann Summers lingerie retailer.
-Tabb resides in Dunfermline, Scotland, with her husband, pool player Ross McInnes, and their two children, Morgan and Preston.
+Tabb resides in Dunfermline, Scotland, with her husband, pool player Ross McInnes, whom she met while they were playing on the men's and women's Scottish pool teams.
+They have two sons, Morgan and Preston, both of whom play competitive pool; Morgan McInnes has played on Scotland's under-23 A team at the European Pool Championships.
+In July 2018, Tabb and her family established Blackball Tables, distributing pool tables and accessories.
+After running the business from their home for five years, they opened a store, On Cue World, in Rosyth in 2024.